Pastoralism in Development: a learning journey – free Massive Open Online Course (MOOC)

 Two learning modes: tutor-assisted or self-learning

-A guided version of the MOOC ran from 30 January 2023 for a three-week period.
-In this version, a global team of volunteer tutors with expertise in pastoralism provided guidance and advice and facilitated interactive group discussions.
+A tutor-guided edition of the MOOC ran from 10 March 2025 for five weeks.
+A global team of volunteer tutors with expertise in pastoralism provided guidance and advice, and facilitated interactive group discussions.
+There were also regular Zoom meetings to review and discuss the course material, plus occasional Zoom meetings on specific topics of interest.

-A self-learning version was launched in early October 2023.
+A self-learning version of the MOOC was launched in early October 2023.
+It is currently unavailable, but will be accessible from September 2025.

 Certification